Get insider access

 6.9 Sports

 The TCL Q5 is okay for watching sports during the day.
 The TV has a very good response time, so fast motion is clear and easy to see, with very little blur around fast-moving balls and players.
 It also has good peak brightness in SDR and decent enough reflection handling so that visibility isn't an issue in moderately lit rooms.
-On the other hand, the TV has a narrow viewing angle, so it's not a good choice for watching the game with friends, as anyone seated to the sides of the screen must deal with a degraded image.
+On the other hand, it has a narrow viewing angle, so it's not a good choice for watching the game with friends, as anyone seated to the sides of the screen sees a degraded image.
 The built-in speakers are mediocre at best, so you'll want to pair it with a good soundbar or home theater system.

 Pros